Providing Hope to Parents of Children with Autism

 An autism specialist/speech pathologist/teacher/occupational therapist says "I view letterboarding as akin to facilitated communication, which was debunked years ago.
 You should stop letterboarding and use this iPad app instead.
 Your child isn't communicating; you're likely guiding their hand without realizing it." | An autism specialist/speech pathologist/teacher/occupational therapist says "I've researched and am familiar with letterboarding.
 What aspects of it seem beneficial for your child?
 How does your child respond to letterboarding?
 What do you think is working for them and why?" |

+Scenario 1 is dismissive and shuts the parent down.
+They don't feel heard, seen, or validated for the years they've spent understanding their child, whom you've known briefly.
 Scenario 2 is validating, and you don't even need to offer an opinion!
 You can affirm their desire for more for their child and acknowledge that they see something others do not.
 By exploring their reasons, you learn much more about the child and parent than if you simply dismissed their efforts with letterboard professionals who, by the way, persevere through significant challenges to help individuals feel recognized.

 Stop saying we shouldn't give parents hope.
 You are missing the boat.
 Don't miss this learning opportunity as a professional to learn why a parent is telling you something.
 Learn why they are excited, then meet them where they are to guide them.
 If you are adamantly against letterboarding, for example, you have more of an opportunity to share your professional opinions if you listen first.
-Maybe you can bring in another complimentary ipad app while they still use the letterboard.
+Maybe you can bring in another complimentary iPad app while they still use the letterboard.
 Maybe they will find it more helpful.
 Maybe not.
 But if you shut them down immediately, they will not feel seen and most importantly, they will not see you as an ally that can help them or their child.

 Comments